ElBi21/Site/content/about.md

 <div class="events">
 <h2>🌁 Events to which I participated</h2>
 {{< experience type="conference" institution="FNHW, Brugg" title="PASC25" date="June 2025" >}}
-I attended to the PASC25 (Platform for Advanced SuperComputing 2025) conference as a student volunteer, exploring topics such as numerical precision, dataflow architectures and quantum computing
+I attended to the **PASC25** (Platform for Advanced SuperComputing 2025) conference as a **student volunteer**, exploring topics such as numerical precision, dataflow architectures and quantum computing
 <!--Prepared button, won't work until the article will be ready :)-->
 <!--{{< readmore title="Read the article" link="/posts/pasc25" >}}-->
 {{</ experience >}}
 {{< experience type="conference" institution="CERN, Geneva" title="Inverted CERN School of Computing 2025" date="March 2025" >}}
-I participated to the inverted CERN School of Computing, exploring topics such as the use of ML/RL and parallel coding applied to physics, from guidance of previous CSC attendees
+I participated to the **inverted CERN School of Computing**, exploring topics such as the use of ML/RL and parallel coding applied to physics, from guidance of previous CSC attendees
 <!--Prepared button, won't work until the article will be ready :)-->
 <!--{{< readmore title="Read the article" link="/posts/school-computing" >}}-->
 {{< readmore title="Certificate" link="/attachments/certificates/iCSC-certificate.pdf" >}}